Pwd9000-ML/blog-devto/posts/2022-GitHub-Codespaces-runner/GitHub-Codespaces-runner.md

 Welcome to another part of my series **['GitHub Codespaces Pro Tips'](https://dev.to/pwd9000/series/19195)**.
 In the last part we spoke about integrating **GitHub** with **Azure DevOps** and how you can use some of the great features of GitHub, like **Codespaces** along with Azure DevOps.

-In todays post I will share with you an interesting concept, where you can use your **GitHub Codespace** not only as a "development environment" for working with your code, but also utilising the **Codespace** compute power, by running a **Self Hosted GitHub runner** at the same time.
+In todays post I will share with you how you can use your **GitHub Codespace** not only as a "development environment" for working with your code, but also utilising the **Codespace** compute power, by running a **Self Hosted GitHub runner** at the same time.

 We will be using a custom **docker image** that will automatically provision a **self hosted runner agent** and register it at the same time as provisioning the **Codespace** as part of the development environment.